OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

   technologies:
   - Add-ins
   createdDate: 07/06/2015 2:00:00 PM
-description: "Shows how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type.."
+description: "Shows how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type."
 ---

 # Load and write Open XML in your Word add-in

 This sample add-in shows you how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type.
 The add-in also gives you the ability to show the Office Open XML markup for each sample content type right on the page.

+**Important**: We recommend you use API available in the [Word API requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/word-api-requirement-sets) as your first option.
+Use OOXML if the API you need isn't available or your add-in is targeting Word 2013.

 ## Description of the sample

 The add-in initializes in a blank Word document.
-You choose an option to insert the content or its markup at the selection point in the active Word document and then click the object type you want from the following options:
+You choose an option to insert the content or its markup at the selection point in the active Word document and then click the object type you want from the following options.

 * formatted text
 * styled text